Overview of Iowa Taxes

 Property tax rates in Iowa are determined annually depending on the budget requirements of local tax authorities and the total taxable value of property in a tax district.
 If taxable value increases one year and the budget requirements stay the same, tax rates will fall.
 If they decrease and requirements stay the same, tax rates will rise.

 Tax rates are denominated in dollars per thousand.
-So if your total tax rate is 20, that would mean you owe $20 in taxes for every $1,000 in assessed value.
+If your total tax rate is 20, that would mean you owe $20 in taxes for every $1,000 in assessed value.
 On a home with an assessed value of $200,000, the total tax bill would be $4,000.

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.